Hong Kong–Taiwan relations: Refugee Status

 In May 2022, the DPP-led government, announced that it would indefinitely delay plans to allow professionals from Hong Kong and Macau to acquire permanent residency or citizenship in Taiwan, citing fears of potential espionage activity by mainland Chinese.
 DPP lawmaker Lo Chih-cheng said that it would be difficult to determine who was a "real" Hong Kong or Macau citizen when compared to "people working for Beijing".
 According to Al Jazeera and Hong Kong Free Press, lawmakers from the DPP and NPP were the most vocal regarding potential security risks from people from Hong Kong and Macau, whereas there were no objections from the KMT.
-Historically, the KMT government in Taiwan had considered those from Hong Kong and Macau as compatriots rather than foreigners, granting them extra privileges compared to other foreigners, to try and attract them to Taiwan.
+Historically, the KMT government in Taiwan had considered those from Hong Kong and Macau as compatriots rather than foreigners, granting them extra privileges compared to other foreigners, to try to attract them to Taiwan.
 One application was denied for "suspected of endangering national interests" on the basis of the applicant having previously worked for a public university.
 Chiu Chui-cheng, deputy minister of the Mainland Affairs Council, said in June 2022 that "We in Taiwan, also have national security needs".

 In August 2022, Lam Wing-kee met with Nancy Pelosi in Taiwan and discussed the possibility of permitting some Hong Kong citizens to move to the United States, due to the difficulty of them getting identity cards and citizenship in Taiwan.

 In October 2022, Taiwan's MAC said that although 70 applicants for residency were rejected along with their appeals, the number of people who failed national security screening were extremely low, and that Taiwan would support the "determination of Hongkongers in fighting for freedom and democracy."